 Atonement: While we acknowledge the truth that there is an “elect of God,” we believe the Bible teaches that Christ—the Lamb of God—died for the sins of the whole world and not just the “elect”(John 1:29, 3:16-18, 14:1; Rom 5:6; 2 Cor 5:15; Col 3:12; 1Tim 1:15, 2:4-5Heb 2:9; 1 John 2:2; 4:14; 1 Pet 1:21; 2 Pet 2:1).
 We believe the atonement becomes effectual for the individual based upon his repentant faith in the Person and salvific work of Christ at his moment of conversion (John 3:3; Acts 20:21; Rom 1:17; 10:9-14; Eph 2:8; 1 John 5:1).
 We reject the teaching that all men will eventually be saved (Universalism) and the doctrine that Jesus’ death and shed blood was only for the elect (pure Five-Point Calvinism).
 We believe the atonement is limited in the sense that not all will be made right with God because not all will believe in the Savior (John 4:42; 1 Tim 4:10), but we also believe that the atonement is unlimited in the sense that the potential exists for anyone who believes in the Truth of the Gospel to be declared righteous and reconciled to God (John 1:7, 14:6; Rom 1:16; Col 1:21).
 Only God can reconcile the paradox of an atonement that is both limited and unlimited.
 Listen to more here.

 Blasphemy of the Holy Spirit: We believe this unpardonable sin is the persistent and unrepentant resistance against the work of the Holy Spirit concerning the Person and work of Jesus Christ in the life of the lost man (Matt 12:31-32; Mark 3:28-29; Luke 12:10; John 16:13; Heb 10:29).
-(The unpardonable sin is not necessarily the articulation of certain irreverent words.)
 This unpardonable sin can only be committed by an unsaved person through the continual resistance against the Holy Spirit (Acts 7:51) and hardening of the heart towards His voice (Heb 3:7-15).
 The continual sin of rejecting Jesus Christ, of Whom the Holy Spirit bears witness, can result in being abandoned by God (Romans 1:28) while still living upon this earth.
 We believe those outside of Christ should seek Him immediately while He may still be found (Isa 55:6; John 3:7; 2 Cor 13:5; Titus 1:16) since no man knows when his persistent rejection of the Spirit locks him into an irrevocable course of rejection.
 Without the Spirit’s direct intervention, no man “seeks after God” or His Son (John 6:44; Romans 3:11).
 The Bible contains examples of people who rejected God’s message (Deut.
 2:30; 2 Tim.
 3:8) and were left to their own devices for the remainder of their lives (2 Tim 3:7-9).
 Listen to more here.

 Calvinism: We have chosen not to identify our theology with this system while maintaining a respect for the contribution calvinists like Jonathan Edwards, William Carey, Charles H. Spurgeon and others have made to the body of Christ.
 We believe in the sovereignty of God and that He has “chosen” and “elected” believers according to His will (Psa.
 33:12, Jonah 2:9, John 6:44, Eph.
 1:4–5).
 We also believe that Christ died for the sins of the whole world (John 3:16, 1 John 2:2).
 The way these great truths work together is a mystery that rests with God (Deut 29:29).
 Listen here for more.